The Swan Princess: Escape from Castle Mountain: Release

 The film had a limited theatrical release on July 18, 1997 with a domestic gross of $273,644.
 On September 2, 1997, Warner Home Video released the film on VHS in the Warner Bros.
 Family Entertainment collection.
-In 1999, it was included in a VHS gift set released in the United Kingdom containing all three The Swan Princess movies.
+In 1999, it was included in a VHS gift set released in the United Kingdom by Columbia TriStar Home Video (containing all three The Swan Princess movies).
 The DVD of the film was released in the United States by Sony Pictures Home Entertainment on August 18, 2009.
-In February 2004 in Europe, it was released in a DVD set containing all three The Swan Princess movies with a bonus sing-a-long disc.
-However, unlike the first and third films, it did not get released on DVD in the United States until August 2009.
+In February 2004 in Europe, it was released in a DVD set by Columbia TriStar Home Entertainment (which containing all three The Swan Princess movies with a bonus sing-a-long disc).
+However, unlike the first and third films, it did not get released on DVD in the United States until August 17, 2009.

 Reception

-Renee Longstreet of Common Sense Media have a review score of 2 out of 5 stars writing: "Charm replaced with cartoon violence in lackluster sequel."
+Critical response was mixed to negative.
+Kevin Thomas of the Los Angeles Times considered the sequel less inspired than the original, but praised its traditional storybook visual style, voice performances, and songs.
+He concluded that small children would probably enjoy it, although adults might find its approach old-fashioned.

+Jeff Vice of the Deseret News gave a more negative assessment, criticizing Clavius as an ineffective replacement for Rothbart and finding the animation, replacement voice performances, story, songs, humor, and synthesized score inferior to those of the first film.
+Vice also objected to the film's treatment of its villains and noted that Odette had been reduced to a secondary role.

+Renee Schonfeld of Common Sense Media rated the film two out of five stars.
+She described it as a conventional good-versus-evil story dominated by action sequences and said that its story, music, and characterization failed to match the original.
+She also criticized the reduced role given to Odette and the absence of several of the original film's voice actors.